namantyagi971/Anytask-To-Do-App/README.md

 2. Fork,clone and open this repository in terminal/command prompt.
 3. Execute npm install.
 4. Execute npm start.
-5. Open your favourite broowser and go to <https://localhost:8000>
+5. Open your favourite browser and go to <https://localhost:8000>

 # Screenshots of App